OSGeo/OSGeoLive-doc/quickstart/geoserver_quickstart.rst

 |GS| window.
 Click on the layer (e.g. *10m_land*), then select the
 :guilabel:`Publishing` tab and change the :guilabel:`Default Style` box to the name of the style you uploaded in the previous section.
+Now go to the Layer Preview page to check that it looks good.

+..
+TBD check where app-data ends up

+There are example style files for all of the example Natural Earth layers in :file:`app-data/geoserver`.

 Clients for WMS layers
 ======================